-Recently completed work of Nik-Khah's contributes to understanding the historical emergence of neoliberal science by examining interactions between the Chicago School of Economics and the pharmaceutical industry.
-Previous work of his (with Philip Mirowski) has critiqued the actor-network notion of "performativity" in (Donald MacKenzie et al, eds.)
-Do Economists Make Markets?
+Recently completed work of Nik-Khah's contributes to understanding the neoliberal reorganization of science by examining interactions between the Chicago School of Economics and the pharmaceutical industry.
+Previous and forthcoming work of his (with Philip Mirowski) has critiqued the actor-network notion of "performativity."

-History of Economic Thought, Honors Information Age Political Economy, Competition, Monopoly & Public Policy, Experimental Economics, The Economic Role of the Government, Public Finance, Intermediate Microeconomic Theory, Principles of Microeconomics, Introduction to Economics, Rhetorics of Technology
+Knowledge and Information in Economics, History of Economic Thought, Honors Political Economy: from the Ancients to the Information Age, Competition, Monopoly & Public Policy, Experimental Economics, The Economic Role of the Government, Public Finance, Intermediate Microeconomic Theory, Principles of Microeconomics, Introduction to Economics, Rhetorics of Technology

 Nik-Khah (along with Philip Mirowski) instructed the course "History of Information and Market Construction in 20th Century Economics" for the Institute for New Economic Thinking's Young Scholars Initiative.